Doubly Fair Parity Games: Reduction to Games without Fairness

 The rightmost branches in these gadgets overwrite the last component $b$ with $\exists$ and $\forall$, respectively.
-The colored values in the right-most branch in the upper gadget depend on the value of $b$.
-If $b=\forall$ (corresponding to $\forall$-player being the one that last has taken the right-most branch), then the priority $2k+p$ is signalled and the memory value $p$ is reset to $1$; if $b=\exists$ (corresponding to $\exists$-player having taken the right-most branch last), then the priority $2k+1$ is signalled and the memory value $p$ does not change.
+The colored values in the rightmost branch in the gadget in \cref{fig:existentialgadgetparityparity} depend on the value of $b$.
+If $b=\forall$ (corresponding to $\forall$-player being the one that last has taken the rightmost branch), then the priority $2k+2+p$ is signalled and the memory value $p$ is reset to $1$; if $b=\exists$ (corresponding to $\exists$-player having taken the rightmost branch last), then the priority $2k+1$ is signalled and the memory value $p$ is not updated further.

+Before we state the theorem, we demonstrate the reduction on a simple game, adapted from~\cref{fig:division} by coloring the nodes twice, with $\alpha$ and $\beta$ priorities.

+\begin{example} We demonstrate the reduction on the game depicted in~\cref{fig:parityparityexample}.
+Each game node is assigned two colors corresponding to the $\alpha$- and $\beta$-priorities.
+The $\beta$-priorities, chosen to remain simple and avoid a further blow-up in the reduced game, are uniformly set to~$1$.
+This setup ensures that $\forall$-player wins all mutually unfair plays.
+In this game, $\forall$-player wins from the set $\{v_1, v_2, v_3\}$ by taking the (thicker blue) edge from~$v_3$ to~$v_2$.
+If $\exists$-player acts fairly and takes her fair edge from~$v_2$ to~$v_1$, then the play eventually remains in~$v_1$, only visiting priority~$1$, thus yielding a win for~$\forall$-player.
+If, on the other hand, $\exists$-player chooses to act unfairly by always taking the edge from~$v_2$ back to~$v_3$, then the resulting play is mutually unfair, and the winner is determined by the maximal $\beta$-priority encountered, i.e.~$1$—which gives the victory to~$\forall$-player.

+The reduced parity game is shown in~\cref{fig:parityparityexample2}, where the nodes~$v_2$ and~$v_3$ are first duplicated for the two possible values of $b\in\{\exists,\forall\}$ and then replaced by the corresponding gadgets from~\cref{fig:existentialgadgetparityparity} for $p=1$ (as $1$ is the only $\beta$-priority).
+If the maximal $\beta$-priority were larger, a (linear) blow-up in the state space of the reduced game occurs, as a separate copy of each fair node and each value of~$p$ is then required.
+We further depict nodes inherited from the original game with a gray background, and the gadget nodes with a white background, omitting the notation for the gadget nodes.
+For nodes coming from the parity/parity game, the node name is displayed inside the node and its priority is shown next to it; for gadget nodes, priorities are written inside the node.